 Fashion and function?
 Yes, please!
 Kuru is known for its ultra comfortable shoes that cater to a range of different foot conditions and the brand hit it out of the park with its Pivot Sneaker.
 The sleek style offers support without bulk and plenty of arch support.

-"It took me no time at all to break them in, they have been comfortable since day 1.
-In the week that I have had them, my heel pain has lessened," their review continued.
+"It took me no time at all to break them in, they have been comfortable since day one.
+In the week that I have had them, my heel pain has lessened," one reviewer wrote.

 You know a shoe means business when it's designed for nurses, and Bala Footwear has the comfort market cornered with its sneakers that are meant to last as long as you do.
 The fluid-resistant, high traction shoes are machine-washable and have a highly cushioned platform that cradles your arches as you go about your busy day.